typotheque/text-shaping/docs/1-Unicode.md

 ## 1.1 Lifecycle of Unicode text

-In order to separate the concern of meaningful textual units from the exact font that is used, [**the Unicode Standard**](https://www.unicode.org/standard/standard.html) was designed with an architectural separation between encoded abstract **characters** and actual glyphs, and has become the predominant text encoding technology today.
+In order to separate the concern of meaningful textual units from the exact font that is used, [**the Unicode Standard**](https://www.unicode.org/standard/standard.html) was designed with an architectural separation between encoded abstract **characters** and actual glyphs, and has become the predominant text encoding model today.
 So now our exchangeable text consists of Unicode-encoded characters, while the exact look of these abstract characters is provided by digital fonts that map characters to glyphs.

 > FIGURE: Unicode’s role in the lifecycle of text.\
 > User—keyboard—encoding—display;\